reimandlab/PACIFIC/README.md

 ## Arguments
 #### `glmFS_step1()`
 * `data`: A data.frame (or an extension of data.framethe, e.g. data.table).
 The table of input data with rows for samples and columns for features and variables.
-* `time`: Name of the column in `data` which contains the time-to-event values.
-Default is `"time"`.
+* `response`: Name of the column in `data` which contains the response values.
-* `status`: Name of the column in `data` which contains the event status values.
+* `event`: Name of the column in `data` which contains the event status values for survival outcomes.
 This column must contain only 0 and 1.
-Default is `"status"`.
+Default is `NA`.
 * `single_features`: (*for input features*) Vector of "single features".
 Default is `NA` (for no single feature).
 * `interaction_features`: (*for input features*) Explicit or list-based specification of "interaction features".
 Explicit: a vector of the form `c("A*B", "C*D", ...)`.
 List-based: list of two vectors of single components for all two-way combinations as interaction features.
 Default is `NA` (for no interaction feature).
 Note that `single_features` cannot overlap with any component in `interaction_features`.
 * `features_to_discretize`: The subset of input features (being single or component of interaction) to be discretized, i.e. to be converted from numeric to categorical (subject to `discretization_method`).
 Default is `NA` (for no such feature).